-Fat, Sick and Nearly Dead is a 2010 American documentary film which follows the 60-day journey of Australian Joe Cross across the United States as he follows a juice fast to regain his health under the care of Dr. Joel Fuhrman.
+Fat, Sick and Nearly Dead is a 2010 American documentary that follows the 60-day journey of Australian Joe Cross across the United States as he follows a juice fast to regain his health under the care of Dr. Joel Fuhrman.
 The sequel was released in 2014 and is focused on the reality of trying to maintain the weight loss and continue to eat healthy despite living in an unhealthy world.

-Watch The Trailer
+Watch The Trailers

-Take Home Message:
+Take Home Message

 Juice in particular acts as a liquid supplement in your body.
 It takes all the work from digestion out of the equation and absorbs into the blood stream very quickly.
-This results in micronutrients flooding into your cells very quickly, even if you’re dealing with digestive issues.
+This results in nutrients flooding into your cells very easily, even if you’re dealing with digestive issues.